 Cultural Learnings – By 1555, the Renaissance had emanated across Europe.
 Sparked by the Italian masters named after Ninja Turtles and innovations like the printing press, Europe at this point was increasing in knowledge, improving technologies, increasing food diversity (the rich at least), and afire with vigorous religious debate (#euphemisms).
-The arts (literature, sculptures, music, paintings etc.) were flourishing, China was inventing all sorts of neat gadgets, trade was becoming an increasingly global affair, and tremendous leaps were being made in various sciences.
+The arts (literature, sculptures, music, paintings, etc.) were flourishing, China (under the Ming Dynasty) was inventing all sorts of neat gadgets, trade was becoming an increasingly global affair, and tremendous leaps were being made in various sciences.

 Violence – There was plenty of fussin’, fightin’ and consternation going around in 1555.
 Catholics and Protestants were really going at it.
 All sorts of “heretics” were being burned at the stake in England, France and elsewhere.
 The Holy Roman Empire was always plotting and conniving.
 Henry VIII had ‘unburdened’ himself of several wives in recent years.
 The slave trade was starting to boom.
 Europeans were well on their way to wiping out entire populations of native peoples in the Caribbean.
 There were all sorts of wars and skirmishes being fought throughout Africa and Asia.
 Ivan the Terrible was rampaging around Russia and Suleiman “The Magnificent,” Sultan of Turkey, had his share of conquests.
 People were getting executed by elephants.
 Piracy was rampant.